Spring Fishing Guide

 Tips for Catching New Hampshire Lake Trout & Salmon

 Fishing in New Hampshire is a favorite way to pass the time.
 With all the lakes and beautiful scenery, it is no wonder.
 There are great places to fish throughout New Hampshire.
-No matter where you are, or plan to be, there is great fishing not far away!
-The NH fishing information is organized by region.
-Follow the links below for regional specific information about NH Fishing.
-Enjoy your trip!To feature your favorite business in NHLiving.com – New Hampshire’s Internet Magazine, please contact us.
+No matter where you are or plan to be, there is great New England fishing not far away!
+Ask us about NH spring fishing or share comments.
+To feature your service, contact us.

-New Hampshire Spring Fishing Guide
+New Hampshire Spring Fishing Guides

 Cleaning out your tackle box and shopping for fishing equipment is an annual tradition here in northern New England.
 The time of year when the weather fluctuations and temperature changes are signaling the arrival of spring.
 Spring means fishing!
-Early Spring, before the waters warm is the best time of the year to fish for Lake Trout and Landlocked Salmon.
+Early Spring, before the waters warm, is the best time of the year to fish for Lake Trout and Landlocked Salmon.
 The silvery salmon are quite active and are feeding near the surface in early spring.

-Warmer Weather Fishing When the water temperature rises, the colder water seeking fish like Salmon and Lake Trout go deep.
+When the water temperature rises, the colder water-seeking fish like Salmon and Lake Trout go deep.
 Lake Trout in particular enjoy cold water and are often found in the deepest section of the lake.
 Getting your bait down to them is a challenge.
 Trolling flys or lures usually require either a downrigger or lead-core line.
 Bait fishermen anchor and drop their bait several hundred feet down towards the lake bottom.
 Patience can pay off with large fish.
 Both Lakers (Lake Trout) and Salmon are robust fighters and can be 24 – 36 inches in length and weigh more than 10 pounds.
 Taken on light tackle they put up quite a struggle.
 The deep-water seeking Lake Trout will often head down with your bait, while the Salmon is more likely to break the water and attempt to spit out your lure, streamer, or live bait.

 Connecticut River Trout

-Where to Find Them Landlocked Salmon are only available in a few deep, cold-water, New England lakes.
-Some of the better landlocked salmon lakes include: Lake Winnipesaukee, Squam Lake, Newfound Lake, and First Connecticut Lake, Second Connecticut Lake, Third Connecticut Lake, and Lake Francis in Pittsburg, New Hampshire.
+Landlocked Salmon are only available in a few deep, cold-water, New England lakes.
+Some of the better landlocked salmon lakes include Lake Winnipesaukee, Squam Lake, Newfound Lake, and First Connecticut Lake, Second Connecticut Lake, Third Connecticut Lake, and Lake Francis in Pittsburg, New Hampshire.
 Vermont lakes include; Seymour Lake, Caspian Lake, Averill Lake, Crystal Lake, Lake Memphremagog, Lake Champlain, and Lake Willoughby.

-How to Catch Them The bait of choice, depends largely upon the fishing style of who you ask.
+The bait of choice depends largely upon the fishing style of who you ask.
 The favorite food of salmon is smelt, so using streamers like “the Grey Ghost”, is a good choice.
-Spinfisherman should try a Rapala minnow, or Rebel minnow.
-Both these lures imitate the action of a real live minnow, or smelt.
-Baitcasters prefer the real thing – live smelt, trolled or fished from a stationary boat have produced results.
+Spin fishermen should try a Rapala minnow or Rebel minnow.
+Both these lures imitate the action of a real live minnow or smelt.
+Baitcasters prefer the real thing – live smelt, trolled, or fished from a stationary boat have produced results.